AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 1. Changes can be made by uploading a modified product terminology template by downloading the sample CSV file.
 To download the sample CSV file, click on the **[!UICONTROL Download here]**option.
 1. The downloaded CSV file contains the name of the objects in coloum A. In coloumn B, choose the name you want to assign to the respective object.
 Note that you need to update the singular and plural form of the name separated by a (|).
 1. You can choose to modify one or more rows.
 You can either retain the non-modified rows or remove them from the CSV file before uploading them.
 1. Upload the modified CSV file and click **[!UICONTROL Save]**.
-Captivate Prime refreshes reflecting your changes.
+Learning Manager refreshes reflecting your changes.
 1. To reset to default terminologies, click **[!UICONTROL Reset Product Terminology.]**

    ![](assets/with-reset-option.png)